Sea: Definition

 The sea is the interconnected system of all the Earth's oceanic waters, including the Atlantic, Pacific, Indian, Southern and Arctic Oceans.
 However, the word "sea" can also be used for many specific, much smaller bodies of seawater, such as the North Sea or the Red Sea.
-There is no sharp distinction between seas and oceans, though generally seas are smaller, and are often partly (as marginal seas or particularly as a mediterranean sea) or wholly (as inland seas) enclosed by land.
-However, an exception to this is the Sargasso Sea which has no coastline and lies within a circular current, the North Atlantic Gyre.
+There is no clear distinction between seas and oceans, though generally seas are smaller, and are often partly (as marginal seas or particularly as a mediterranean sea) or wholly (as inland seas) enclosed by land.
+An exception to this is the Sargasso Sea which has no coastline and lies within a circular current, the North Atlantic Gyre.
 Seas are generally larger than lakes and contain salt water, but the Sea of Galilee is a freshwater lake.
 (Note: There is no accepted technical definition of sea amongst oceanographers.
 One definition is that a sea is a sub-division of an ocean, which means that it must have oceanic basin crust on its floor.
 This definition accepts the Caspian as a sea because it was once part of an ancient ocean.
 The Introduction to Marine Biology defines a sea as a "land-locked" body of water, adding that the term "sea" is only one of convenience.
 The Glossary of Mapping Sciences similarly states that the boundaries between seas and other bodies of water are arbitrary.)
 The United Nations Convention on the Law of the Sea states that all of the ocean is "sea".
 (Note: According to this definition, the Caspian would be excluded as it is legally an "international lake".)

-Legal definition

-The law of the sea has at its centre the definition of the boundaries of the ocean, clarifying its application in marginal seas.
-But what bodies of water other than the sea the law applies to is being crucially negotiated in the case of the Caspian Sea and its status as "sea", basically revolving around the issue of the Caspian Sea about either being factually an oceanic sea or only a saline body of water and therefore solely a sea in the sense of the common use of the word, like all other saltwater lakes called sea.